CICIFLY/Data-Analytics-Projects/Communicate_Data_Findings_with_Ford_GoBike_System_Data/readme.md

 ### Summary of findings :
 Since the trip duration has a close relationship with bike share company's revenue, I tried to find out what are the key factors affect trip duration.
 It turns out that Weather does not have a big effect on the trip duration but user type does have an impact on trip duration.
-According the analysis, I found subscribers tend to rend the bikes for longer trips ( generally above 300 minutes )
+According the analysis, I found subscribers tend to rend the bikes for longer trips ( generally above 300 minutes ).
+One possible way to increase revenue is to attract more potential customers and convert more exiting customers to subscribers.